 Rocky Mountain Ham Radio operates and maintains a fully-managed, IP-based microwave backbone network currently spanning Cheyenne, WY all the way down to Albuquerque, NM.
 This system is built on unlicensed commercial 5 GHz off the shelf microwave gear in use on licensed Part 97 ham radio frequencies.
 We have 50+ hops of microwave in two states currently and are always adding more.
 Our realtime network statistics are listed below.
 This is directly from our network management system.
 This includes devices in 3 states!

 With only a few exceptions, this system is independent of the Internet and does not require any commercial Internet to function.
 If the Internet is down, RMHAM’s network will remain fully functional.
 We do utilize commercial Internet for failover purposes if one of our links becomes inoperable, but only until the problem is resolved.

 The system is designed to be robust and carry traffic from point-to-point along the network only.
 We are NOT an Internet service provider, only an “amateur radio common carrier” serving numerous points from New Mexico to Wyoming.
-This network can not be used to provide commercial Internet services.
-If you need Internet, you will need to look elsewhere or be prepared to provide a commercial IP feed at another location on our network.
+This network cannot be used to provide commercial Internet services.
+If you need access to the Internet, you will need to look elsewhere or be prepared to provide a commercial IP feed at another location on our network.
 If you desire access to the public Internet for a specific task, you would need to purchase and supply internet at another site by landline or microwave.

 The network is designed to be a co-op, from the standpoint that it carries traffic from many different entities along the network terminating on many points elsewhere on the network.
 It is not designed to provide Internet access to residences and therefore should never carry commercial traffic.